 Boston plastic surgeon Brooke Seckel says tummy tuck and lipo can actually be done together to great results.
 He continues, “The key is the amount of loose skin and fat in the abdomen following pregnancy.
 If the problem is primarily loose skin with very little fat, then a tummy tuck alone will remove loose skin and tighten the tummy.
 However, if there are significant amounts of fat, then a liposuction will also be needed.”
 Here’s more about that.

-Did that lighten the lipo load on your mind?
-Any other myths you’ve heard out there?
-Tell us about them in the comments section below!
+Any other lipo myths you’ve heard out there?
+Please share in the comments below!